Asian brown cloud: Observations

 This pollution layer was observed during the Indian Ocean Experiment (INDOEX) intensive field observation in 1999 and described in the UNEP impact assessment study published 2002.
 Scientists in India claimed that the Asian Brown cloud is not something specific to Asia.

 Subsequently, when the United Nations Environment Programme (UNEP) organized a follow-up international project, the subject of study was renamed the Atmospheric Brown Cloud with focus on Asia.

 The cloud was also reported by NASA in 2004 and 2007.

-Although aerosol particles are generally associated with a global cooling effect, recent studies have shown that they can actually have a warming effect in certain regions such as the Himalayas.
+Although aerosol particles are generally associated with a global cooling effect, recent studies have shown that they can actually have a global warming effect in certain regions such as the Himalayas.

 Impacts

 Health problems

 One major impact is on health.
 A 2002 study indicated nearly two million people die each year, in Asia alone, from conditions related to the brown cloud.

 Regional weather

 A second assessment study was published in 2008.
 It highlighted regional concerns regarding: